GiorgosMandi/TripleGeo_Extension/README.md

 **Input - Configuration Settings**

 TripleGeo requires a configuration file as its input.
-For TripleGeo_Forwarder purposes, in this configuration file user can specify his requested regions in the “requested_areas” field separated by semicolons(“;”).
-Furthermore he must declare the path to his TripleGeo jar file in the “tripleGeo_jar” field, in order Forwarder to be able to locate it.
-Those two fields are required for the execution of TripleGeo_Forwarder.
+For TripleGeo_Forwarder purposes, the user must initialise some fundamental variables in the configuration file.

+* The requested regions are declared in the “**requested_areas**” field separated by semicolons(“;”).
+* The users must specify the location of TripleGeo jar file in the “**tripleGeo_jar**” field
+* The location in which the downloaded datasets will be stored is specified in the "**dataset_location**" field.
+* The "**inputFile**" field must be empty.

+Those fields are required to be initialised inside the configuration file, for the execution of TripleGeo_Forwarder.
+Also the configuration file must contain all the necessary fields for the execution of TripleGeo

 **Geofabrik’s Download Server**